eudanilolira/personal-website/README.md

 # Personal Website

-A simple, responsive personal website built with HTML, CSS, and JavaScript, featuring a contact form with a form submission service.
+A simple, responsive personal website built with HTML, CSS, and JavaScript.
+Totally made with Grok.

 ## Table of Contents
 - [Project Overview](#project-overview)